Palaeognathae: Origin and evolution

 One study of molecular and paleontological data found that modern bird orders, including the paleognathous ones, began diverging from one another in the Early Cretaceous.
 Benton (2005) summarized this and other molecular studies as implying that paleognaths should have arisen 110 to 120 million years ago in the Early Cretaceous.
 He points out, however, that there is no fossil record until 70 million years ago, leaving a 45 million year gap.
 He asks whether the paleognath fossils will be found one day, or whether the estimated rates of molecular evolution are too slow, and that bird evolution actually accelerated during an adaptive radiation after the Cretaceous–Paleogene boundary (K–Pg boundary).

-Other authors questioned the monophyly of the Palaeognathae on various grounds, suggesting that they could be a hodgepodge of unrelated birds that have come to be grouped together because they are coincidentally flightless.
+Before the advent of genetic analysis, some authors questioned the monophyly of the Palaeognathae on various grounds, suggesting that they could be a hodgepodge of unrelated birds that have come to be grouped together because they are coincidentally flightless.
 Unrelated birds might have developed ratite-like anatomies multiple times around the world through convergent evolution.
 McDowell (1948) asserted that the similarities in the palate anatomy of paleognaths might actually be neoteny, or retained embryonic features.
 He noted that there were other features of the skull, such as the retention of sutures into adulthood, that were like those of juvenile birds.
 Thus, perhaps the characteristic palate was actually a frozen stage that many carinate bird embryos passed through during development.
 The retention of early developmental stages, then, may have been a mechanism by which various birds became flightless and came to look similar to one another.